digital-asset/daml/docs/source/deploy/ledger-topologies.rst

 The software implementing the ledger can then be deployed inside of TEE **enclaves**, which are code blocks that the processor isolates and protects from the rest of the software stack (even the operating system).
 The hardware ensures that the enclave data never leaves the processor unencrypted, offering privacy.
 Furthermore, hardware-based attestation can guarantee that the operating entities process data using the prescribed code only, guaranteeing integrity.
-The hardware is designed in such a way as to make any potential physical attacks by the operating entity extremely expensive.
+The hardware is designed in such a way as to make any potential physical attacks by the operator extremely expensive.
 This moves the trust necessary to achieve these properties from the operators of the trust domains that maintain the global state to the hardware manufacturer, who is anyway trusted with correctly producing the hardware.
 Recent security research has, however, found scenarios where the TEE protection mechanisms can be compromised.